waynegm/OpendTect-Plugin-Docs/installation/installation.md

 ### Per-user Installation

 On Linux it is also possible to install the plugin files in a users __.od__ folder.
 Note that the OpendTect-6.4.0-plugins won't work in OpendTect 6.2.0 and the OpendTect-6.2.0-plugins won't work in OpendTect 6.4.0.
-See the [FAQ](faq.html) for a workaround if you want to use this method of installation and want to run both versions of OpendTect.
+See the [faq] for a workaround if you want a per-user installation and want to run multiple versions of OpendTect.

 1. Copy the contents of the __bin/lux64/Release/__ folder in the tgz file to the users __.od/bin/lux64/Release/__ folder;